 Structure of the ECJ's considerations

 Starting point: The (main) question by the national court

-"Is Article 5(2) of Directive 2004/113 ... compatible with Article 6(2) [EU] and, more specifically, with the principle of equal treatment?"
+"Is Article 5(2) of Directive 2004/113 [...] compatible with Article 6(2) [EU] and, more specifically, with the principle of equality and non-discrimination guaranteed by that provision?"